thammit/mail/Documentation/Introduction/About/Index.rst

 Kudos to all people who put there lifeblood and love in this project.

 For all EXT:direct_mail users who wants to try out this extension:
-A direct_mail -> mail migration script can be found in the upgrade wizard of the TYPO3 install tool.
+A direct_mail -> mail migration script can be found in the upgrade wizard of the TYPO3 install tool after installing MAIL.